-- Press the HOME button until you see the Menu screen shown in Figure 1 on page 5.
+- Press the HOME button until you see the Menu screen shown on page 6.
 Touch the Presets option to display the Preset Management screen.
 The Preset Management screen shows a list of the presets stored on the microSD card with a menu across the top.
 The currently selected preset is highlighted in blue. - 2.
 Touch New in the top menu.
-A new preset is added to the list with the name New Preset xx, where xx is the next available number. - 3.
-Touch the Edit button in the top row of the Touch Screen to display the Preset Edit Menu. - 4.
-Touch the Rename menu button to display the on screen keyboard. - 5.
+A new preset is added to the list with the name New Preset xx, where xx is the next available number. - Touch the File button in the top row of the Touch Screen to display the Preset File Menu. - 4.
+Touch the Rename menu button to display the on-screen keyboard. - 5.
 Touch the back arrow <- to backspace through the preset name to clear it.
-Then use the onscreen keyboard to type in a new name.
-Use the carat button ↑ to toggle between upper and lower case letters.
+Then use the on-screen keyboard to type in a new name.
+Use the carat button ^ to toggle between upper- and lower-case letters.
 Touch the 123 button to display the numeric keyboard if needed.
 When the name is complete, touch return to save the name and return to the Presets screen with the new preset selected. - 6.
 Touch the Load button to start working with your new preset from the Main screen.